eliseevmv/Checkout-DotNet-Challenge/readme.txt

             saves the response in its data store returns 200 to the merchant

-        This scenario is implemented as an integration test.
+        This scenario is implemented as a component test and an integration test.

     2. Validation failure in Payment Gateway